-If you’re eligible for support services, you will have your needs assessed by a social worker or care manager.
+If you’re eligible for support services, you will have your needs assessed by a Social Worker, Care Manager, Local Area Co-ordinator or Enablement and Support Co-ordinator.
 An individual budget will then be identified based on your needs.
 You’ll be supported to identify your own skills and resources, and will work with everyone involved to look at different ways to improve your life.

 A support plan will outline the actions to achieve the desired outcomes using the resources identified and the individual budget.

-Our Self-directed support leaflet (pdf 586KB) contains more information about SDS support and financial support for social work services.
+Our Self-directed support leaflet (pdf 470KB) contains more information about SDS support and financial support for social work services.